ludbek/bro/readme.md

 The options are optional.

 ### -t
-Name of template file at `templates` directory which will be used for setting up the project.
+Name of template file at `$BRO_STATION/templates/` directory which will be used for setting up the project.
+Checkout the templates at `templates` directory for deeper insight.

 ### -p
 Path where the new project will be created.
 By default it is created at the default directory